-The Centers for Disease Control and Prevention recommends the use of face masks to help reduce the spread of COVID-19, which primarily travels from person to person through respiratory droplets.
-However, that mask may be unpleasant when worn for long periods of time.
+The Centers for Disease Control and Prevention (CDC) recommends the use of face masks to help reduce the spread of COVID-19, which primarily travels from person to person through respiratory droplets.
+This includes those who have been vaccinated, as there’s a chance you may still spread the virus to those who have not been vaccinated, without getting sick yourself.

 - Use breathable material